kottans/mock-repo/README.md

 ---
 ## Hi guys!

 Thanks for the course.
-It's awesome.
+It`s awesome.

 All the best and good luck, everyone!